 School placement is scheduled in blocks of two, three or ten weeks.
-On placement in first year, students are generally required to complete a block of at least ten days to evidence their ability to plan for progression and development of pupil learning.
-Where a student misses a significant amount of time they may be required to defer the school placement until the next available time.
+On placement in first year, students are generally required to evidence their ability to plan for progression and development of pupil learning.
+Where a student misses four days (consecutive or combined), this placement will be deemed incomplete, regardless of the number of assessed visits undertaken.
+In this situation a student will be required to take a deferred placement in June and a new assessment process will begin, any assessed visits completed during the original placement will be deemed null and void.
 Each case is examined individually and in conjunction with students' tutors and the Registrar of the Institute.
-Prior to each School placement students have a seachtain ullmhúcháin/ preparation week which is detailed below.
+Prior to each School placement students have preparation days which is detailed below.